 The Appellate Staff of the Civil Division prepares appellate briefs and presents oral argument in all federal courts of appeals, representing the United States and its agencies and officers in some of the most high-profile and sensitive litigation in the country.
 The Staff also prepares recommendations for or against further review in cases that the government loses in the district courts or courts of appeals, as well as recommendations for or against intervention or amicus participation in cases in which the government is not a party.
 In addition, the Staff prepares draft certiorari petitions, briefs in opposition to certiorari petitions, invited amicus briefs (in cases where the Supreme Court calls for the government's views), and Supreme Court merits briefs on behalf of the Solicitor General's office.
 The Staff's litigation covers a wide variety of important legal issues, including cases involving separation of powers, federalism/preemption, First Amendment, Second Amendment, administrative law, False Claims Act, Freedom of Information Act/Privacy Act, commercial litigation, intellectual property law, tort claims, and representation of individuals charged with constitutional violations of a person's rights (Bivens cases).

 Interns typically perform legal research, write memoranda, and prepare initial drafts of appellate briefs.
 In addition to case law and treatise research, assignments often entail searching legislative history to aid in statutory interpretation issues.
 Interns also participate as judges in moot courts with staff attorneys, present moot oral arguments in cases for which they have completed assignments, and are encouraged to attend oral arguments in the District of Columbia and Federal Circuits.

-Weeks/Hours: Interns may work either full- or part-time.
+Interns may work either full- or part-time.
 At a minimum, interns must work at least 20 hours per week for at least 10 weeks.
+Interns may choose one of three options for their internship: (1) working at our Washington, DC office in person, (2) working remotely, or (3) working both in-person and remotely.

 Applications for fall- or spring-semester positions are accepted on a rolling basis, and positions are typically filled several months in advance.
 For the fall semester, applicants are encouraged to apply by April 1; for the spring semester, applicants are encouraged to apply by October 15.